Francois-Esquire/chelsea/improvements.md

 - ~~updating modules in local development requires building and re-serving, all the time?~~ `npm run watch:build` or `bundle-module --watch`
-- `console.log`ging is removed, even on dev builds.
-Not cool.
-Add param to enable/disable to minifier and allow development to have this enabled by default
+- `console.log`ging is removed, even on dev builds :( maybe add param to enable/disable to terser and allow development to have this enabled, by default or config

 ## Configuration

-- Hardcoding config in source: cannot set ENV variables during builds, forces things like hand written config to be exposed on public repositories (easily crawled and potential attack target).
+- ~~Hardcoding config in source: cannot set ENV variables during builds, forces things like hand written config to be exposed on public repositories (easily crawled and potential attack target).~~ Can extend webpack config.
+-

 ## Lifecycle